 Since Lackawanna College’s inception, our programs and mission have been tightly coupled with in-demand jobs in the region -- jobs that provide family-sustaining wages that can encourage economic mobility for many in Pennsylvania.

-In searching for ways to help students pay for the rising costs of postsecondary education, universities, colleges, and vocational schools...
+Tonio DeSorrento is Co-founder and CEO of Vemo Education.
+In searching for ways to help students pay for the rising...

-Beyond freezing tuition and lowering the cost of textbooks and room and board, Purdue University and Purdue Research Foundation continue...
+Brian Edelman is President of Purdue Research Foundation.
+Beyond freezing tuition and lowering the cost of textbooks and room and...

 An income share agreement (ISA) is a contract between a student and their school where a student receives education funding in exchange for sharing a fixed percentage of their post-graduate income for a defined period of time.
 Because the amount paid is based on income, payments should always remain affordable.
 ISAs help reduce financial barriers to education, align incentives between schools and students, and increase college affordability.